GitZoneTools/npmts/README.md

 | `"typings"` | `["./ts/typings.json"]` | allows you to specify multiple locations for typings.json to install.
 This is needed for modules that do not yet bundle typings |
 | `"cli"` | "false" | some modules are designed to be used from cli.
 If set to true NPMTS will create a cli.js that wires you dist files up for cli use. |

-#### Typings
-**npmts** looks for `./ts/typings.json` by default and installs any defined typings to `.ts/typings/`.

-> Note: You can reference the typings files in any of your TypeScript code with a
-`/// <reference path="/some/path/main.d.ts">`
-We are currently working on a "typingsInclude" option, that will autoload any typings during compilation. tsconfig is NOT supported, since it would render this module useless

 #### TypeScript
 by default npmts looks for `./ts/*.ts` and `./test/test.ts` that will compile to `./dist/*.js` and `./test/test.js`